Jason-CKY/telegram-reminderbot/readme.md

 ### Todos

 - [ ] Finish the flow for making once-off reminder
+- [X] Finish flow for daily reminders
+- [X] Finish flow for weekly reminders
+- [X] Finish flow for monthly reminders
-- [ ] Finish flow for recurring reminders
+- [ ] Finish flow for yearly reminders
+- [ ] Set separate go-routine to check if any reminder is due
 - [ ] Handle image reminders
 - [X] Handle repeated `/remind` cases (delete old reminder in construction and create new one)
 - [ ] Handle group chat settings